HJColinKim/Basic_TodoList/README.md

 The site's visuals and music feature is catered towards a home/dashboard feel.
 Music Credit: Rain on Brick - Bill Kiley https://www.youtube.com/watch?v=-9s63ZNKSzg&ab_channel=BillKiley-Topic

-FEATURES UNDER CURRENT WORK: Adding a memory system so tasks can be saved after site is closed.